Information for Quartix Technologies plc investors

 The Audit Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of internal controls and reviews external auditor independence.

-Paul Boughton is Chairman of the Audit Committee which generally meets twice a year, as appropriate.
+Alison Seekings was appointed to Chairman of the Audit Committee following Paul Boughton’s resignation.
+The Audit Committee generally meets twice a year, as appropriate.
 The Committee exists to scrutinise and clarify any qualifications, recommendations and observations within the audited accounts and report of the Company’s auditor.
 When satisfied, the Committee presents the audited accounts and report to the Company’s Board and reviews the effectiveness of resultant corrective and preventative measures.

 In performing this function, the key duties of the Committee are to: